About me

 Kayla Bettis-Weber, LCSW, LAC, ACS

-I describe my style as relational and attachment-oriented, pulling from psychodynamic theory.
+My style is relational and attachment-oriented, pulling from psychodynamic theory.
 I also strongly ascribe to both behavioral and spiritual modalities that emphasize the importance of cultivating connection to Self, others, and the world around us.
-I think it’s important for therapists to be able to draw upon a variety of theories, modalities and interventions to best meet the needs of each of our clients.
-I show up with curiosity and gentle inquiry to join in the process that unfolds.
+In addition, I am most passionate about “bottom-up” approaches, which emphasize the mind-body connection as it relates to somatic embodiment and polyvagal theory.
+I show up with curiosity and gentle inquiry to join in the process that unfolds when a safe container is created.
 I hold a lot of gratitude to be a witness to so many tender and courageous stories, believing my clients have been the most profound teachers.